 EUROCONTROL supports the implementation of these procedures, bringing stakeholders together through the RNP implementation Support Group (RAiSG) to share best practices and lessons learned.
-Documentation associated with this group is available on the EUROCONTROL’s working group RAiSG Onesky Team (extranet) that is accessible to registered users.
+Documentation associated with this group is available on the EUROCONTROL’s working group RAISG Onesky Teams (accessible only to registered users).

-A unique number is required for all RNP approaches to LPV or LP minima.
-EUROCONTROL is the focal point in Europe for distributing and managing the SBAS channel numbers.
-It is expected that this function will be taken over by ICAO once a global allocation mechanism is in place.
+A unique number, the SBAS channel, is required for RNP approaches to LPV or LP minima.
+EUROCONTROL used to be the focal point in Europe for distributing and managing the SBAS channel numbers.
+This function was taken over by ICAO in 2019 when a unique world-wide allocation mechanism was put in place.

-the PBN approach map tool to illustrate the status and plans for implementing RNP approaches in the European Civil Aviation Conference area;
+- the PBN map tool to illustrate the status and plans for implementing RNP approaches in the European Civil Aviation Conference area;

 In the context of the ICAO Performance Based Navigation (PBN) concept, required navigation performance (RNP) is a family of navigation specifications which allow aircraft to operate along a precise flight path.
 It gives the aircraft the ability to determine its position with both accuracy and integrity.
 RNP allows an aircraft to fly a specific path between two 3D-defined points in space.